 Start with Search Marketing

 SEO is a critical part of growing online (more on that in the next section), but if you’re just starting out online, you likely don’t have any content to optimize yet!
-That’s where search marketing comes in.
+That’s where search marketing comes in (also known as search engine marketing, SEM, search advertising, PPC, etc.).

-Search marketing allows you to get your website listed on Google and other search engines for relevant search terms.
+Search advertising is a type of online advertising that allows you to get your website listed on Google and other search engines for relevant search terms.
 But unlike with SEO (where you have to build up authority, trust, and expertise over time in order to show up on search results), paid search marketing allows you to appear pretty much right away for the terms that make the most sense for your business.

 Search marketing results also appear front-and-center at the very top of SERPs.
 This is great news for a business that’s just getting its online presence off the ground or is looking to expand into other markets and wants to appear for a whole new set of search terms.